Affected Youth:By the Numbers.

 Our solutionThe Problems Relationships Can Solve.

-Young people age out of foster care at the age of 18 with little support and few skills, putting them at risk for a host of negative outcomes, including homelessness.
-According to research done by the University of Chicago, by age 26, 36% of young people who age out of foster care experience homelessness and face enormous challenges in achieving housing stability.
+Young people age out of foster care at the age of 18 with little support and few life skills, putting them at risk for a host of negative outcomes, including homelessness.
+According to research conducted by the University of Chicago, by age 26, 36% of young people who age out of foster care experience homelessness and face enormous challenges in achieving housing stability.

 How We Can HelpA Mentor's Impact.